Nature and Inherent Dignity of the Human Person

 Contemporary meanings of person range from technical to transcendent.
 Dictionary definitions of person include a human being regarded as an individual, an individual's body, or the inner character or personality of an individual; in law a person is a human being or legal entity such as a company which has legal rights and obligations (Person 2017).

 Philosophical meanings of person include those of Karl Rahner and Emmanuel Levinas.
 Rahner views persons as unitary individuals consisting of spirit and matter who are self-consciously and lovingly oriented to the mystery of spiritual being in relationship with others (Brett 2013).
-Levinas describes persons in terms of how individual human beings encounter one another; persons encounter one another face-to-face in transcendent interpersonal relationship and recognise their ethical responsibility to act in relationship for the good of the other (Beavers 1990).
+Levinas describes persons in terms of how individual human beings encounter one another.
+Levinas proposes that persons encounter one another face-to-face in transcendent interpersonal relationship and recognise their ethical responsibility to act in relationship for the good of the other (Beavers 1990).
 In humanistic psychology Carl Rogers (1989) uses person to mean an individual who has a transpersonal tendency to strive for self-actualisation in a self-directed process of achieving personal goals, wishes, and desires in life.

 Concern about meanings of person and person-centred used in nursing and healthcare

 The word person is increasingly used in healthcare mainly in relation to the idea of person-centred care, but rarely is a definition of person provided.
-The term person-centred is almost become something of a buzz-word.
+The term person-centred has almost become something of a buzz-word.
 Person-centred care can be simply a substitute for the term patient-centred care.
 It is often used to indicate that patients are invited to guide the care they receive in the sense of the dictionary definition 'to be one's own person', 'to do or be what one wishes or in accordance with one's own character rather than as influenced by others' (Person 2017).

 McCance et al. (2011) recognise person-centred care as a complex process which is underpinned by values and focuses on nurses' holistic, sympathetic, skiful and respectful presence and interpersonal engagement with patients and with colleagues, and patient-guided shared decision-making.
 These authors have extended their understanding of person-centred care to encompass all health care providers and people cared for in a given health system who together foster a healing culture and healthful relationships (McCormack & McCance 2017).